-The Resources Committee is a sub-committee of the main Board of Trustees.
-Its purpose is to report back to the Governing Body on the Schools financial undertakings and the use and maintenance of premises.
-The Resources Committee also serves as the Audit committee.
+The Resources Committee is a sub-committee of the main Board of Governors Its purpose is to report back to the Governing Board on the Academy's financial undertakings and the use and maintenance of premises.
+The Resources Committee also serves as the Audit Committee.
+The three year budget plans are closely monitored by the Resources Committee.
+The Committee receives financial updates from the CFO and the Headteacher.